 - Dark Side of Brighton Tour

-All students will be housed in Northfield, the newest on-campus accommodation the University offers.
-All rooms are single occupant with an en-suite bathroom and each flat has a kitchen shared by up to six people.
+All students will be housed in East Slope residences, the newest on-campus accommodation the University offers.
+All rooms are single occupant with shared bathroom and kitchen facilities.
 The rooms for each Summer Institute participant will include a towel, mattress, mattress protector, pillow, pillowcase, sheet, duvet, and duvet cover.
 The kitchens are equipped with crockery, cutlery, pots and pans.
-More information on Northfield can be found here.
+More information on East Slope can be found here.

 There are a number of cafes and food outlets on campus which cater to different dietary needs.
 At the start of the session each Fulbright participant will receive £50 on a prepaid card which can be used in many of these places.
 There will also be the introduction of meal plans which students can purchase if they are not comfortable with self-catering.
 These plans consist of £20 cumulative allowance added to a pre-paid card each day Monday to Thursday.